Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/readme.md

 #### All my work you could see, joining me with invite link (except AndriiKostromytskyi, I've sent You invitation): https://github.com/Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/invitations <br> <br>

 ## What is DevOps? <br>
+DevOps is work methodology, that combines Software development (DEV), Operation (Ops) and sometimes SW Testing.
+That methodology is intended for effective create and upgrade software. <br> Generally, DEvOps is created for better Development and Operation teams collaboration, for optimizing release time and upgrade process.<br>
+The main goal of DevOps engineer is to achieve coherence in development and release processes with different tools, that help to organize that processes in general team.